 From here you can hit the button Update All in the top right hand corner of your screen.
 You can monitor what you've downloaded and manage these apps.
 If you go into the All section you can see which apps were on your device and what could be removed.

-If you don't want your child or dependent downloading inappropriate apps on the Play Store you can set up parental controls to prevent your Android device from being misused.
-This could include games with copious amounts of violence or gore.
-Apps that could put them in danger like dating apps or chats that give out their location.
+If you don't want your child or dependent downloading inappropriate apps on the Play Store, you can set up parental controls to prevent your Android device from being misused.
+This could include games with copious amounts of violence or gore as well apps that could put them in danger like dating apps or chats that give out their location.

 It's easy to put a parental lock on the Google Play Store.

-- First, open the Play Store and tap the menu icon.
+- First, open the Play Store and open the menu.

 - Go into the Settings